 Plea of Not Guilty means that you deny Guilt, and that the state must prove the charge that is filed against you.
 If you wish to contest your case and see the prosecutor you must appear in person before the Bridgeport Municipal Court to request a court date and make a plea.
 At the time of your court date you will have your opportunity to offer explanations or defense in regards to your citation to the prosecutor.
 At that point you will have the option to proceed with a trial.

 Plea of Guilty means that you admit the act is prohibited by law, that you committed the act charged, and that you have no defense or excuse for your act.

-Plea of Nolo Contendere means that you do not contest the state's charge against you.
+Plea of Nolo Contendere (no contest) means that you neither admit to or deny the charge, but do not wish to contest the State's charge against you.
+Within municipal court, a plea of no contest has the same lefal effect as a plea of guilty.
 A plea of nolo contendere cannot be used against you in a civil suit.

-If you fail to appear either in person or via mail as provided by law, a warrant may be issued, and you may not be permitted to renew your driver's license or register your vehicle in this state.
+If you fail to appear either in person or via mail as provided by law additional penalties may occur, such as:

-To determine the amount of your fine, contact the Municipal Court Clerk at (940) 683-3420, Monday through Friday, from 8 a.m. to 5 p.m.
+To determine the amount of your fine, contact the Municipal Court Clerk at (940) 683-3420, Monday through Friday, from 8 a.m. to 4:30 p.m. (closed for lunch from Noon to 1:00 p.m.)
 Payments of cash, credit card, or money order are accepted.
 Money orders should be made payable to Bridgeport Municipal Court.
 Be sure to include your name and citation number on your payment.